 While there is a fair to be found in almost every Dutch town, Tilburg’s Kermis holds the title of being the biggest in the country.
 And with an estimated 1.5 million visitors each year, it is also the most popular fair.

-This year the festivities run from July 22 to July 31.
-Highlights not to be missed include the over 250 attractions, the 25-year-old Pink Monday celebration and the legendary fireworks on closing night.
+This year the festivities run from July 21 to July 30.
+Highlights not to be missed include the over 250 attractions, the more than 25-year-old Pink Monday celebration, and the legendary fireworks on closing night.

 Follow this link for more details on this spectacular summer celebration.